Turbo Delphi: History

-Turbo Delphi (for .NET) 2006 Explorer

-On August 8, 2006, Developer Tools Group of Borland Software Corporation announced plans to release single language versions of Borland Developer Studio, which includes Turbo Delphi for Win32, Turbo Delphi for .NET, Turbo C++, Turbo C#.
-The Turbo Explorer versions are freeware downloadable version, and Turbo Professional versions are priced less than $500.
-On September 5, 2006, Developer Tools Group of Borland Software Corporation announced the initial releases of the Turbo products.
+On August 8, 2006, the Developer Tools Group of Borland Software Corporation announced plans to release single-language versions of Borland Developer Studio, which included Turbo Delphi for Win32, Turbo Delphi for .NET, Turbo C++, and Turbo C#.
+The Turbo Explorer versions were freeware downloadable versions, and Turbo Professional versions were priced at less than $500.
+The Turbo brand name, most prominently associated with Turbo Pascal in the 1980s and early 1990s, was revived by Borland as a marketing strategy to rekindle developer interest in its tools.
+On September 5, 2006, the Developer Tools Group of Borland Software Corporation announced the initial releases of the Turbo products.

+Versions

-There were two versions of Turbo Delphi, one which generates native Win32 applications (Turbo Delphi for Windows), and one that generates bytecode for the Microsoft .NET CLR.
-Each version came in two editions, a free Explorer edition and a Professional edition.
+There were two versions of Turbo Delphi: one which generated native Win32 applications (Turbo Delphi for Windows), and one that generated bytecode for the Microsoft .NET Framework CLR.
+Each version came in two editions: a free Explorer edition and a Professional edition.
 The Professional edition was a commercial product available for purchase from Borland/Embarcadero, and it allowed extension and customization of the IDE that was not available in the Explorer edition.

+Updates

+Following the initial release, Turbo Delphi received several updates through hotfixes released for the underlying Borland Developer Studio 2006 platform: